The report designer supports pivoting data horizontally into columns.

 For the purpose of this how-to guide I'll be creating a report from scratch using the ServiceM8 Jobs data source.
 The same steps should work with any connector and data source.

 From the report list screen, use the Design New Report button to create a new report.
-I'll call mine Pivot Report:
+I'll call mine Pivot Report and select the ServiceM8 Jobs data source:

 Set Pivot Options